How We Choose Paper for Our Giclée Art Prints - Epson Hot Press and Hahnemühle

 What does “gsm” mean?

 GSM stands for grams per square metre.
-It’s a quick way to describe paper weight and, by extension, how sturdy it feels in the hand.
-Anything around 300 gsm has the heft of lightweight card stock—rigid enough to resist warping inside a frame, yet thin enough to sit under a mat without bulking.
+It's a quick way to describe paper weight and, by extension, how sturdy it feels in the hand.
+All three of our papers sit around 300-330 gsm, which has the heft of lightweight card stock - rigid enough to resist warping inside a frame, yet thin enough to sit under a mat without bulking.

-Each of the three papers below meets those standards.
-Which one you receive depends on the print itself and the production workflow at the time—our Watercolour Animals collection always runs on German Etching for its texture, while other pieces are printed on Epson or Photo Rag according to studio‑partner stock.
-No matter the match‑up, you get museum‑grade cotton paper and archival pigment ink.
+Each of the papers below meets those standards.
+Which one you receive depends on the print itself and the production workflow at the time.
+Our Watercolour Animals collection always runs on German Etching for its texture, while other pieces are printed on Epson Hot Press or Photo Rag depending on which stock the closest studio partner has on hand.
+No matter the match-up, you get museum-grade cotton paper and archival pigment ink.

 Epson Hot Press Bright White